Stronger Than You Think

 portrait of a family with two women posing affectionately together with their arms around a girl, all smiling while standing on a train platform

 A recent study found that schools with the highest rates of teens using prescribed ADHD medications were about 36% more likely to have students misusing prescription stimulants during the past year.
-A 2020 survey conducted by the Centers for Disease Control and Prevention (CDC) found that just under 25 percent of young adults aged 18 to 24 initiated or increased substance use as a means of coping with pandemic related stress and emotions.
+A 2020 survey conducted by the Centers for Disease Control and Prevention (CDC) found that just under 25% of young adults aged 18 to 24 initiated or increased substance use as a means of coping with pandemic related stress and emotions.

-The protective factors that can lessen or weaken the likelihood that a young person will use substances exist at each level of the socio-ecological model: individual, family and relationship, community and peers, and society and culture.
+The protective factors that can lessen or weaken the likelihood that a young person will use substances exist at each level of the socio-ecological model: individual, family, and relationship, community and peers, and society and culture.
 Children whose parents or caretakers set clear boundaries and keep close track of their teen while showing care and love are less likely to misuse or take stimulants.

 • Start talking to your teen about managing their medications.